-If you mention the word ‘forum’ to someone today, their immediate thought will, almost certainly, be of an internet forum, with its members discussing anything from astrophysics to finding cheap offers in supermarkets.
-It’s a way of using the internet which goes back to the network’s very earliest days: even before the World Wide Web, early adopters were talking and arguing through services like USENET.
+Mention the word ‘forum’ to someone today.
+Their immediate thought will certainly be of an internet forum, with its members discussing anything from astrophysics to finding cheap offers in supermarkets.
+It’s a way of using the internet that goes back to the network’s very earliest days: even before the World Wide Web, early adopters talked and argued through services like USENET.
 And, while much online conversation has moved to social media and other spaces, it’s fair to say that forums laid the groundwork for those platforms, establishing expectations about how online interaction operates.

 Moderation through the ages